Working in sheets

 # Editing cells

-You can view the Field values of your Issues in your Sheets' table cells.
+You can view the Field values and other data of your Work items in your Sheets' table cells.
 To change them, simply double-click on any cell and edit away, like you are used to from products like Microsoft Excel or Google Sheets.
 Depending on the cell’s data, you can either edit the content directly in the table cell, or in a dropdown menu or dialog that appears.

 Screen configuration

-While you can add any column to any Sheet in JXL, many table cells will only be available and editable for individual Issue types if you have configured Jira accordingly.
+While you can add any column to any Sheet in JXL, many table cells will only be available and editable for individual Work types if you have configured Jira accordingly.

-You need to have the appropriate Field added to the Issue type’s Screen in your
+You need to have the appropriate Field added to the Work type’s Screen in your

-Generally, in order to be permitted to edit Fields of an Issue while it’s on a particular Status, its Workflow properties need to allow for it (Use workflow properties (opens new window)).
+Generally, in order to be permitted to edit Fields of a Work item while it’s on a particular Status, its Workflow properties need to allow for it (Use workflow properties (opens new window)).

 If a cell (i.e. the Field or data it represents) is not available, the cell appears with diagonal stripes and is uneditable.
 This can have various reasons, e.g.:

-- The data is not applicable for the Issue type (e.g. Sub-tasks cell of a Sub-task, Parent cell of an Epic).
+- The data is not applicable for the Work type (e.g. Sub-tasks cell of a sub-task).

-- The Field is generally not available in the Project type (i.e. Components cell of an Issue from a Team-managed project in Jira Cloud).
+- The Field is generally not available in the Project type (i.e. Components cell of a Work item from a Team-managed project in Jira Cloud).

 - You don’t have sufficient Permissions to view the Field.